 "Because the school proposes a slow-growth model ... an abbreviated three-year term will require the school to submit its petition for renewal with only a single year of state testing data," Ramirez wrote.
 "This means that your board will be forced to decide the fate of students, educators, and families with little more than the current petition."

 The board's vote included all of the recommendations, including the three-year term ending in June 2022.
 Board member Ellen Wheeler said she felt the three-year period was an appropriate amount of time for the charter school to get its bearings and build up plenty of data for the district to judge BMV's performance.
 The abbreviated charter petition shows "sensitivity" to vulnerable students who will be diverted from district schools to an untested charter, she said.

-In a statement Dec.
-21, BMV officials called the vote a milestone in the organization's plans to serve district students, and said that they looked forward to working with the district's leadership and sharing the charter school's "unique educational model" with the community.
+In a statement Friday morning, BMV officials called the vote a milestone in the organization's plans to serve district students, and that they looked forward to working with the district's leadership and sharing the charter school's "unique educational model" with the community.

 "We would like to thank all of the gracious and hardworking BMV supporters," Bullis board member Clara Roa said in the statement.
 "We certainly could not have achieved this outcome without their help."

 With the charter approved, the district is now responsible for finding a place to put the school when it opens next year.